 Our £8.5 million Doug Ellis Sports Centre boasts an 80-station fitness suite, an eight-court sports hall, and workout and spinning studios.
 The centre offers state-of-the-art fitness training equipment and plenty of room for team sports including five-a-side football and cricket.
 An all-weather pitch adds the finishing touches to the centre.

 Visitors to the gym can choose a personalised fitness programme, instructed by qualified fitness trainers, and take advantage of a selection of classes, such as yoga, salsa or body combat.

-Nicola is a registered mental health nurse who completed her degree with honours in Mental Health Nursing at Oxford Brookes University.
+Nicola is a registered mental health nurse completing her degree with honours in Mental Health Nursing at Oxford Brookes University.
 She has an MSc in General Psychiatry which she completed at Keele Postgraduate Medical School.
-In 2013 Nicola was awarded her Educational Doctorate and has since become a Senior fellow of the Higher Education Academy.
-Nicola is an SEDA accredited doctoral supervisor and she is also a certified Reality Therapist and qualified beautician.
+In 2013 Nicola was awarded her Educational Doctorate and she has since become a Senior fellow of the Higher Education Academy.
+She is a SEDA accredited doctoral supervisor and also a certified Reality Therapist and qualified beautician.